harquail/nook_foldlings_thesis/markdown_chapters/40_Tech_Interface_Implementation.md

 >Gesture recognizers convert low-level event handling code into higher-level actions.
 They are objects that you attach to a view, which allows the view to respond to actions the way a control does.
 Gesture recognizers interpret touches to determine whether they correspond to a specific gesture, such as a swipe, pinch, or rotation.
 If they recognize their assigned gesture, they send an action message to a target object.
 The target object is typically the view’s view controller, which responds to the gesture...

-In Foldlings, all gestures are captured by the SketchViewController, which passes unhandled gesture on to classes lower down the chain.
+In Foldlings, all gestures are captured by the SketchViewController, which passes un-handled gestures on to classes lower down the chain.
 In general, all taps are handled at the SketchViewController level;  the only exception to this rule is the Polygon feature, described in section on page.  **>>TODO PAGES**

 ##Tool Selection

 Tool state is maintained by the SketchViewController.
 The SketchViewController handles taps on tool buttons and features, and passes pan gestures to the SketchView.
 The method called on the SketchView depends on what feature was selected.
+The function below in SketchView captures pan gestures, and calls the appropriate function depending on the tool selected and the drawing state.

 \small
 \singlespacing
 \begin{pygmented}{swift}
     func handlePan(sender: AnyObject) {
         if(sketch.tappedFeature != nil){
             switch(sketch.tappedFeature!.activeOption!){
             case .MoveFolds:
                 handleMoveFoldPan(sender)